What a WhatsApp chatbot for business actually is

 Try eesel for WhatsApp

-If you want an AI chatbot on WhatsApp specifically, eesel AI is built for exactly this: connect your WhatsApp Business number and it starts answering incoming messages instantly, grounded in your help center, past tickets, Google Drive or Notion, in 80+ languages.
-The differentiator I'd point to is the simulation step: you can run it against your real past conversations and see its resolution rate before it ever talks to a customer, so go-live isn't a leap of faith.
-Teams see 80%+ of messages answered automatically, and pricing is $0.40 per resolved conversation with no per-seat fee.
+If you're putting AI on WhatsApp and your tickets already live in a helpdesk, eesel AI is built for exactly that: connect your WhatsApp Business number and it answers incoming messages grounded in your help center, past tickets, Google Drive or Notion, in 80+ languages.
+The part I'd point to is simulation.
+You can run it against your real past conversations and see its resolution rate before it ever talks to a customer, so go-live isn't a leap of faith.
+Pricing is $0.40 per resolved conversation with no per-seat fee, which is also the unit that survives October's Meta change without a nasty surprise.

 Frequently Asked Questions